adityababar07/blog-2/README.md

+# Blog-2
+This is a site where students share their knowledge and a enviornment where they can post ideas, so that their classmates can also learn from it.
-# blog-2
+#
-this is a study blog..